 Location Description /dev/sda1 Formatted and mounted as root (/) on all Linux and UNIX instance types.
 Formatted and mounted as C:\ on all Windows instance types. /dev/sda2 or xvdb (Windows) Formatted and mounted as /mnt on m1.small and c1.medium instances.
 Formatted and mounted on small Windows instance types. /dev/sda3 Formatted and mounted as /swap on m1.small and c1.medium instances on all Linux and UNIX instance types.
-Not available on Windows instances. /dev/sdb or xvdbFormatted and mounted as /mnt on m1.large, m1.xlarge, and c1.xlarge Linux an UNIX instances.
-Formatted and mounted on m1.large, m1.xlarge, and c1.xlarge Windows instances./dev/sdc or xvdc (Windows)Available on m1.large, m1.xlarge, and c1.xlarge Linux and UNIX instances.
-For and mounted on m1.large, m1.xlarge, and c1.xlarge Windows instances. /dev/sde or xvde (Windows) Available on m1.xlarge and c1.xlarge Linux and UNIX instances.
+Not available on Windows instances. /dev/sdb or xvdb (Windows) Formatted and mounted as /mnt on m1.large, m1.xlarge, and c1.xlarge Linux and UNIX instances.
+Formatted and mounted on m1.large, m1.xlarge, and c1.xlarge Windows instances. /dev/sdc or xvdc (Windows) Available on m1.large, m1.xlarge, and c1.xlarge Linux and UNIX instances.
+Formatted and mounted on m1.large, m1.xlarge, and c1.xlarge Windows instances. /dev/sdd or xvdd (Windows) Available on m1.xlarge and c1.xlarge Linux and UNIX instances.
+Formatted and mounted on m1.xlarge and c1.xlarge Windows instances. /dev/sde or xvde (Windows) Available on m1.xlarge and c1.xlarge Linux and UNIX instances.
 Formatted and mounted on m1.xlarge and c1.xlarge Windows instances.